Amit-Dagan/Kerberos_project/README.md

-I'd be glad to create a README file for your Kerberos implementation, incorporating the strengths of both Response A and Response B while addressing their shortcomings and leveraging insights from the ratings:

 **Kerberos Implementation**

 This project implements the Kerberos authentication protocol, providing secure communication between clients, an authentication server, and message servers.
 Here's an overview of the key components: